 Angiography is a specialised diagnostic imaging procedure where a catheter (small flexible tube) is threaded into an artery or vein, generally in the groin area.
 An Interventional Radiologist threads the tube using an x-ray monitor as a guide.
 When the catheter has reached the area to be examined a contrast (dye) is injected.
 The contrast clearly outlines the blood vessels and enables the Interventional Radiologist to see any irregularities or blockages.
 The images taken are called angiograms.

 Computed Tomography – CT Scans

-Imaging of the large bowel (CT colonography) is performed at our Deakin site, allowing complete evaluation of the large bowel where conventional colonoscopy has not been successful.
+Imaging of the large bowel (CT colonography) is performed at our Bruce Private Hospital site, allowing complete evaluation of the large bowel where conventional colonoscopy has not been successful.

-CIG have a dedicated team of CT radiographers who continually undergo intensive training and ongoing development.
+CIG has a dedicated team of CT radiographers who continually undergo intensive training and ongoing development.

 DEXA Bone Densitometry

 DEXA (Dual Energy X-ray Absorption) Bone Densitometry is a method used for measuring the density of bone and diagnosing osteoporosis.
 If osteoporosis can be detected and treated early, the risk of a fracture as a result of osteoporosis is decreased significantly.